saabeilin/openapi-client-generator/docs/implementation.md

    - Process the parsed OpenAPI specification
    - Generate model classes for API schemas
    - Generate the `APIClient` class with methods for each API operation
-   - Format the generated code using Black
+   - Format the generated code using Ruff
    - Write the output to the specified directory

 3. Code generation strategy: